trishume/sympy-wiki-with-svn/Roadmap.md

 * all important things working, general polishing of things
 * full test coverage (using tools like [http://darcs.idyll.org/~t/projects/figleaf/doc/ figleaf])

+## sympy 0.9.0 ##

+* Begin to implement a more complete type system that includes coercion/casting, sets+elements, etc.

 ## 1.0 ##

 Well tested  product.
 This is not the end, rather the opposite.
 Just a milestone on the way to be a good CAS in Python.